deckerwebdesign/kelseadecker/README.md

-# Hi there! 👋
+# Welcome to my Github Profile! 👋

-I'm a passionate Full-Stack Web Developer and I really enjoy making peoples lives easier.
+My name is Kelsea and I'm a passionate Full-Stack Web Developer and I really enjoy making peoples lives easier.
 I graduated from bootcamp at the end of 2023 and can't wait to bring my skills to the table.
 I am always looking to make new friends, share ideas, and make the world a better place.

 ## 🔧 Technologies & Tools